TamimEhsan/CP_template/Numbers.md

 #### Stirling Number of Second Kind

 <hr>

-**Defination**: Stirling number of the second kind (or Stirling partition number) is the number of ways to partition a set of n objects into k non-empty subsets and is denoted by S(n,k)
+**Definition**: Stirling number of the second kind (or Stirling partition number) is the number of ways to partition a set of n objects into k non-empty subsets and is denoted by S(n,k)

 **Values:**